-Jonathan leverages his experience in business litigation, insurance recovery, environmental, and toxic tort matters to strategically represent his clients’ legal and business interests.
+Jonathan leverages complex litigation experience in construction, business litigation, insurance recovery and environmental matters to achieve clients’ business goals in even the most challenging cases.

-He litigates business disputes, construction matters, and insurance recovery matters on behalf of policyholders, including claims for vexatious refusal to pay.
-He defends environmental claims, handles allocation matters, and initiates contribution actions for cost recovery associated with remediation of Superfund and other pollution sites, involving polychlorinated biphenyls (PCBs), hydrocarbons, benzene, lead and various other chemicals and heavy metals under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the Resource Conservation and Recovery Act (RCRA), and state environmental statutes.
+In his environmental matters, Jonathan defends environmental claims, negotiates allocation disputes, and initiates contribution actions for cost recovery associated with remediation of Superfund and other pollution sites, involving polychlorinated biphenyls (PCBs), hydrocarbons, benzene, lead and various other chemicals and heavy metals under the Comprehensive Environmental Response, Compensation, and Liability Act (CERCLA), the Resource Conservation and Recovery Act (RCRA), and state environmental statutes.

-Jonathan has handled numerous matters involving product pipeline releases and hydrocarbon contamination of soil and groundwater stemming from historical oil refinery and petrochemical operations.
+Additionally, he handles matters involving product pipeline releases and hydrocarbon contamination of soil and groundwater stemming from historical oil refinery and petrochemical operations.
 He has represented major corporations, privately held companies, public agencies, and individuals in state and federal courts and in arbitrations and mediations across the country.

-He acted as counsel for an oil company and petroleum pipeline owner blamed for gasoline leaks in Hartford, Illinois.
-It involved both an allocation matter and state-court contribution action over clean-up costs associated with millions of gallons of refined hydrocarbon products present on the water table beneath the Village of Hartford and a similar plume beneath a nearby oil refinery.
+Counsel for a major oil company and petroleum pipeline owner blamed for gasoline leaks in Hartford, Illinois, working with subject-matter experts to investigate and defend claims for contribution for clean-up costs associated with millions of gallons of refined hydrocarbon products beneath the Village of Hartford, Illinois, and plumes beneath a nearby oil refinery.

-He obtained coverage and won a large award of attorney's fees for clients against an insurance company for its vexatious refusal to pay in a fire case, following a seven-day federal jury trial.
+He obtained coverage and won a large award of attorneys' fees for clients against an insurance company for its vexatious refusal to pay their claim in a fire case, following a seven-day federal jury trial.

-Jonathan successfully prosecuted civil fraud action in federal jury trial that resulted in an award of punitive damages for client.
+Jonathan successfully prosecuted civil fraud action in a federal jury trial that resulted in an award of punitive damages for his client.

 He defended the Federal Emergency Management Agency (FEMA) in a federal multi-district litigation action brought by more than 30,000 individual plaintiffs collectively seeking billions of dollars in damages for personal injuries allegedly caused by exposure to formaldehyde while living in government-issued trailers following Hurricane Katrina.
 All claims were dismissed against the United States without liability or settlement.